 You can enjoy the leaves of this herb by steaming them and adding them to a salad.
 You can also enjoy nettles in a soup by boiling them with vegetable broth, garlic and onions, then pureeing it.
 It’s a light and nourishing soup that will detox your body with it’s high levels of iron and vitamin C. Vitamin C is an important nutrient needed to support the different phases of liver detoxification.

 You can often find this herb available as a tea.
-Due to having mildly energizing benefits and supporting the liver and kidneys, it is a great morning tea that can help to kick-start detoxification in the a.m. and supply your body with vital nutrients and detoxify your body first thing in the morning.
+Due to having mildly energizing benefits and supporting the liver and kidneys, it is a great morning tea that can help to kick-start your day with vital nutrients and detoxify your body first thing in the morning.

 4. Burdock Root

-Although this may not be the tastiest of herbs, it is an incredible blood cleanser and loaded with detoxifying nutrients, such as folic acid, vitamins C, E and magnesium.
-Burdock is also a diuretic, helping to expel toxic buildup in your blood and eliminate it through your urine.
+Although this may not be the tastiest of herbs, this incredible antimicrobial blood cleanser is loaded with detoxifying nutrients, such as folic acid, vitamins C, E and magnesium.
+Burdock is also a diuretic, helping to detox your body by expelling toxic buildup in your blood and eliminate it through your urine.

 This strong-tasting herb is most often used to chelate heavy metals like mercury from the body.
 You can enjoy it in salads, soups, smoothies or fresh-pressed juices.
 You can also find this available in tincture form, but do consult with an herbalist before taking it, as it can be quite potent and strong.
 A heavy metal detox does require guidance and support.